berrym/lusush/CONFIGURATION_MASTERY_GUIDE.md

 Lusush's configuration system is enterprise-grade, providing runtime configuration changes, validation, sectioned organization, and seamless integration with all shell features.
 This guide covers everything from basic configuration to advanced enterprise deployment patterns.

-> **⚠️ Development Status Note**: Lusush is under active development and has undergone significant evolution.
-While most configuration options documented here are fully functional, some advanced features may be in various stages of integration.
-Future versions may introduce changes to configuration syntax, option names, or behaviors as the shell continues to mature.
-Always test configuration changes in your environment and refer to `config show` for the current state of available options.
+> **⚠️ Development Status**: Lusush is under active development with evolving configuration capabilities.
+While most configuration options documented here are functional, some advanced features, integration points, or specific settings may be partially implemented or subject to change.
+Configuration syntax, option names, or behaviors may evolve in future versions.
+Always verify available options with `config show`, test configuration changes thoroughly in your environment, and expect potential changes between versions.

 ## 🎯 Why Configuration Mastery Matters